azavea/climate-change-api/deployment/README.md

 - Once your launch config is created, launch an Autoscaling Group with a desired capacity of 20, tied to that launch configuration.
 ![Launching an ASG](https://cloud.githubusercontent.com/assets/2507188/23184132/9574abd6-f84c-11e6-9f51-536b98f8ff4a.png)

-#### Add a new task definition
+#### Add a temporary task definition

-- In ECS in AWS under Task Definitions, select `ProductionManagement` and create a new revision from the latest task definition.
+- In ECS in AWS under Task Definitions, select `StagingManagement` and create a new revision from the latest task definition.
+For more guidance on this step, see [Prepare a New task revision](#prepare-a-new-task-revision).
 - Edit the Task memory (MiB) to 8192.
-- Under Container Definitions, select the `management` container and bump its Memory Limits to 8192 MB too.
+- Under Container Definitions, select the `management` container:
+	- Bump Memory Limits to 8192 MB too.
+	- Set the Environment variable `DJANGO_LOG_LEVEL` to `DEBUG`.
-- Remember to remove this task definition when `run_jobs` is complete.
+- Be sure to delete this task definition when `run_jobs` is complete!

 #### Resize the database